gateio/gateapi-php/docs/Api/WalletApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$associate_array['client_order_id'] = 'da3ce7a088c8b0372b741419c7829033'; // string | The custom ID provided by the customer serves as a safeguard against duplicate transfers.
-It can be a combination of letters (case-sensitive), numbers, hyphens '-', and underscores '_', with a length ranging from 1 to 64 characters.
+$associate_array['client_order_id'] = 'da3ce7a088c8b0372b741419c7829033'; // string | Customer-defined ID to prevent duplicate transfers.
+Can be a combination of letters (case-sensitive), numbers, hyphens '-', and underscores '_'.
+Can be pure letters or pure numbers with length between 1-64 characters
-$associate_array['tx_id'] = '59636381286'; // string | The transfer operation number and client_order_id cannot be empty at the same time
+$associate_array['tx_id'] = '59636381286'; // string | Transfer operation number, cannot be empty at the same time as client_order_id

 try {
     $result = $apiInstance->getTransferOrderStatus($associate_array);